edicon/hyperaudio-lite/README.md

 </html>
 ```

-The index.html included in the repo is more complicated.
-There's `remy-polyfill-classList.js`, I guess in case you're a browser without classList support but with HTML5 audio, from https://github.com/remy/polyfills, licensed MIT.
-There's `velocity-min.js`, to support auto-scrolling the transcript, from https://github.com/julianshapiro/velocity, licensed MIT.
-And there's `reqwest.js`, to load a hypertranscript over XMLHTTPRequest, replacing code originally included in `hyperaudio-lite.js`, but which didn't seem in the spirit of "light", from https://github.com/ded/reqwest, licensed MIT.
+The `index.html` included in the repo is more complicated:
+* There's `remy-polyfill-classList.js`, I guess in case you're a browser without classList support but with HTML5 audio, from https://github.com/remy/polyfills, licensed MIT.
+* There's `velocity-min.js`, to support auto-scrolling the transcript, from https://github.com/julianshapiro/velocity, licensed MIT.
+* And there's `reqwest.js`, to load a hypertranscript over XMLHTTPRequest, replacing code originally included in `hyperaudio-lite.js`, but which didn't seem in the spirit of "light", from https://github.com/ded/reqwest, licensed MIT.

 ## Changes in this repo

 * Made Velocity optional
 * Replaced the XMLHTTPRequest transcript loader with an external library
-* Swapped the query string start/end parameters for fragment start/end parameters, which allow a static hyperaudio transcript to be hosted on an object store
+* Swapped the query string start/duration parameters for fragment start/end parameters, which allow a static hyperaudio transcript to be hosted on an object store
   * Specify `#start=X`, where X is a value in seconds, to skip to a portion of the media
   * Specify `#start=X&end=Y`, where X and Y are values in seconds, to excerpt a portion of the media
 * Fixed an issue when the media file file was longer than the transcript